vaibhav18matere/practice/interview-questions.md

 - What is `Semantic html` ? name few.
 - Different ways to hide the text or elements ?
 - What is difference between `undefined` and `undeclared` and `null`?
-  - undefined occurs when a variable has been declared using var, let or const but isn’t given a value.
+  - Undefined occurs when a variable has been declared using var, let or const but isn’t given a value.
-  - undeclared occurs when a variable which hasn’t been declared using var, let or const is being tried to access.
+  - Undeclared occurs when a variable which hasn’t been declared using var, let or const is being tried to access.
+  - Null represent intentional absence of object value.
+Null means that the value is absent, not 0.
+The value points to no object.
 ```javascript
 var b;
 console.log(b);